ramensoftware/windows-11-start-menu-styling-guide/Themes/Hybrid/README.md

 * Go to *"Start menu"* > *"Start menu style"* > *"Windows 10"* > *"Restart File Explorer"*.

 ## Required additional configuration

+### Disable incompatible settings

+Disable these Windows Start menu settings if they are not already:
+* "Show app list in the Start menu"
+* "Show more tiles on Start"
+* "Use Start full screen"

+### Configure user picture

 This theme requires you to supply your own user picture image, separate from the one set in Windows settings.